WinVector/wrapr/README.md

  #  [1]  1  4  9 16
 ```

 Regularity can be a *big* advantage in teaching and comprehension.
 Please see ["In Praise of Syntactic Sugar"](http://www.win-vector.com/blog/2017/07/in-praise-of-syntactic-sugar/) for more details.
+Some formal documentation can be found [here](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_pipe.pdf).

 [`:=` (named map builder)](https://winvector.github.io/seplyr/articles/named_map_builder.html)
 ----------------------------------------------------------------------------------------------